rcl-ssl/docs/portal/stand-alone-san.md

 ![image](../images/portal/stand-alone-san-dns-record.PNG)

+## Verifying the DNS TXT Record with Dig

 - You can test the DNS record in the [Dig site](https://toolbox.googleapps.com/apps/dig/).
 In the site add the name identified in the DNS Validation page; and select the **TXT** record.
 The values for the record will be shown in the **;ANSWER** section